brunosorban/thorpy/README.md

 Thank you for your interest in contributing to this project!
 Currently we have no guidelines for external aditions, but feel free to contact me if you have any suggestions or ideas.

 ## Acknowledgments
 I would like to express my gratitude to my mentors, Jon Arrizabalaga and Felix Ebert, for their guidance and support throughout this project.
-Their expertise and insights have been invaluable in this project an it's results.
+Their expertise and insights have been invaluable in this project and it's results.

 ## License
 Currenty, no license.